Flow in (retrieving from Salesforce)

 Author attribution

 When committing metadata to Git, OrgFlow attempts to identify the Salesforce user who last changed each metadata item that is to be committed.
-A combination of source tracking data (if available) and the last modified by property on the metadata item is used to determine this.
+A combination of source tracking data (when available) and the last modified by property on the metadata item is used to determine this.

 OrgFlow will then commit changes by each author separately, assigning the identified Salesforce user as the author of each commit.
 The Name